-Do they disclose your information?
+Do proxy servers disclose your information?

-Do they save your logs?
+Do proxy servers save your logs?

 Is your traffic encrypted?

 The simple answer is it depends.
-On one hand, If you are using free proxy, most likely your connection is not encrypted.
-On the other hand, if you are using premium proxy, then it is most likely encrypted.
+On one hand, If you are using a free proxy, most likely your connection is not encrypted.
+On the other hand, if you are using a premium proxy, then it is most likely encrypted.